 Geez.
 What arrogance.

-I remember frequenting a frat party several years ago, where I bumped into a newly arrived college student from New Jersey or some such place.
+Several years ago, I frequented a frat party, where I bumped into a newly arrived college student from New Jersey or some such place.
 He grabbed my shoulders and tried to impress upon me how amazingly breathtaking it was here and how I took it for granted.

-I grew accustomed to what I saw on a daily basis and eventually took it for granted, to the point of not seeing my surroundings at all, as I was consumed with my own life dilemmas.
+I grew accustomed to what I saw daily and eventually took it for granted, to the point of not seeing my surroundings at all, as I was consumed with my own life dilemmas.
 And maybe that’s the way of it.

 We become immune to seeing what’s around us and lose the ability to pause long enough to see what is good.
 What we do “see” seems lacking and not good enough, or if not necessarily good enough, maybe just not “enough” to see in the first place.

-And then we go somewhere new and everything is fresh and “unseen” to the point of offering us hope for a new life and new beginnings.
-Then, as time has a way of replaying the past, we linger in our new surroundings and begin to miss what we took for granted from our previous home.
+Then we go somewhere new and everything is fresh and “unseen” to the point of offering us hope for a new life and new beginnings.
+As time has a way of replaying the past, we linger in our new surroundings and begin to miss what we took for granted from our previous home.

 Maybe we miss that quaint and quirky coffee shop down the block.
 That nook-of-a-book store with the old men drinking double-espressos.
 The downtown stores that were closed on Sundays and Mondays.
 Or maybe we miss the cheap seats at the Fox.